lisiCAO/Tic-Tac-Toe/README.md

 - **Development**: The complete development of HTML, CSS, and JavaScript was carried out by the project manager, ensuring a unique code logic and gameplay experience.

 ## Features
-- Original game interface designed with Figma.
-- Custom JavaScript workflow to define game functionality.
-- Distinctive proposal and development strategy, setting our game apart from existing tutorials.
-- Logo and color scheme crafted to align with the game's aesthetic.

 - **Customizable Gameplay**: Offering various setup options, including multiple player configurations and symbol selections.
 - **Adaptive Difficulty Levels**: Different board sizes are available to adjust the complexity of the game, catering to beginners and advanced players alike.
 - **Turn-Based Mechanics**: Enforcing a strategic approach with a turn timer to maintain the game pace.